What's the best product for your savings?

 Don’t forget your future goals

-These are your bigger goals for the future – like retirement or financial security for your children.
-For these goals, it’s a good idea to consider investing – especially if interest rates continue to fall in future.
+Some goals sit further down the road – like retirement or financial security for your family.
+For these goals, you may want to consider investing – especially if interest rates continue to fall.

-Investing is seen by many as the best way to build your money over time.
 It’s still important to have savings accounts for short to medium-term financial goals.
-But over the long-term, investing could get your money working even harder and better help you achieve your future goals.
-That’s providing you’re happy to accept some risk to your money and you don't need access to your funds for at least five years.
+But over the long-term, investing could help make your money work harder and achieve your future goals.
+That’s providing you’re happy to accept some risk to your money and you don't need access to your money for at least five years.

 Want to know more about investing?
 You could benefit from a free initial consultation to decide if it’s a worthwhile step.
-We also offer financial advice to help you invest in a way that’s right for you, with no pressure to act.
+We also offer financial advice, with no pressure to act.

 Your Personal Savings Allowance (PSA)

-This is the total amount of interest you can earn on your savings each tax year (excluding ISAs) without paying tax on that interest.
+This is the total amount of interest you can earn on your savings each tax year (outside of ISAs) without paying tax.

 Find out how much your Personal Savings Allowance is – and how you could benefit.